Kafva/tsst.nvim/README.md

 # tsst.nvim
-Basic framework for nvim plugin tests.
+Basic framework for testing Neovim plugins.

 Projects that use tsst should define test modules under `./tests/` and have a copy of tsst.nvim in the same directory, e.g.